Ladrillo/devcontainer-mysql/README.md

 2. Reopen the project in a dev container.

-3. Run the following in order to connect (replacing `ladygaga` with the actual user):
+3. Run the following in order to connect:

     ```bash
     mysql -u root -p -h mysql